hbinl/CMP.SIMS/README.md

 # Cambridge A-Levels - Computing (9691) Project

+TCSJ 1201A PB1

-Cambridge A-Levels Computing subject required the students to identify a problem involving third party users, and develop a solution for the user to meet their requirements.
-This project is a simple inventory management system for Sense Boutique.
+Cambridge A-Levels Computing subject required the students to identify a problem involving third party users, and develop a solution for the user that meets their requirements.

+This project is a simple inventory management system for Sense Boutique located in Taipan USJ, developed in VB6.